mhweiner/autorel/docs/github-actions.md

 # Using `autorel` with GitHub Actions

 You can use `autorel` with GitHub Actions to automate your releases.

-> ❗️ You must set `fetch-depth: 0` and `fetch-tags: true` in `actions/checkout@v4` (or later) or autorel will not work correctly.

-> ❗️ You must be authenticated with NPM to publish.
-To do so via GitHub Actions, see [this](https://docs.github.com/en/actions/guides/publishing-nodejs-packages#publishing-packages-to-the-npm-registry).

 Here is a sample configuration:

 ```yaml
 name: Release